ImaneMekkaoui1/Getting-into-Practice-Input-Output/README.md

 This exercise consists of creating a calculator that safely handles common errors.

-Implemented Methods
+###### Implemented Methods

-divide(a, b)
+- divide(a, b)

   Displays an error if division by zero occurs

-convertToNumber(text)
+- convertToNumber(text)

   Displays an error if the string is not numeric

-calculate(operation, a, b)
+- calculate(operation, a, b)

   Supports +, -, *, /

   Displays an error for unsupported operations

 All errors are handled without stopping the program.

-brand

-price

-description

-stock

-Implements Serializable

-IProduitMetier (Interface)

-Declares business methods:

-add(Product p)

-getAll()

-findById(long id)

-delete(long id)

-saveAll()

-MetierProduitImpl

-Implements IProduitMetier

-Manages a list of products

-Handles file loading and saving (products.dat)

-Application

-Contains the main method

-Provides a menu-driven console interface